-Finding schools that specialize in the area(s) you are interested in is considered by many to be more critical than the school’s overall ranking.
+Undoubtedly, researching law schools is an important part of the application process.
+Finding schools that specialize in the area(s) you are interested in can be more critical than the school’s overall ranking.

 Why?
-Because the knowledge and experiences you gain through the program’s specialized curriculum will provide you with unique qualifications other candidates might not possess.
+The knowledge and experiences you gain through the program’s specialized curriculum will provide unique qualifications other candidates might not possess.
+Scroll through this page to learn more about researching law schools and finding programs that meet your interests.

 Take time to narrow down the law schools that you are interested in and qualify for.

-Click on the following tiles to learn more how to figure out what law schools to apply to.
+Click on the following tiles to learn more about researching law schools and figuring out which ones to apply to.

 Compiling your list of law schools to apply to

-Once you have explored law schools of interest, start breaking down your list of schools in the following manner:
+Once you have begun researching law schools and exploring ones of interest, start breaking down your list of schools in the following manner:

 Law School 509 Report Explanations